-Details of the investments as at 31 March 2021, all of which were incorporated in the UK, and the principal place of business of each is in the UK, are as follows.
+Details of the investments as at 31 March 2022, all of which were incorporated in the UK, and the principal place of business of each is in the UK, are as follows.

-Proportion Investment Description of holding held Nature of business Subsidiary undertakings North West Electricity Networks Ordinary shares of £1 each 100% Financing company (Holdings) Ltd Indirect subsidiaries NWEN Group Ltd Ordinary shares of £1 each 100% Holding company NWEN Finance plc Ordinary shares of £1 each 100% Financing company North West Electricity Networks plc Ordinary shares of £1 each 100% Financing company Electricity North West Ltd Ordinary shares of 50p each 100% Energy distribution ENW Capital Finance plc Ordinary shares of £1 each 100% Financing company ENW Finance plc Ordinary shares of £1 each 100% Financing company Electricity North West Number 1 Company Ltd Ordinary shares of £1 each 100% Dormant ENW (ESPS) Pensions Trustees Ltd Ordinary shares of £1 each 100% Dormant Joint venture Nor.Web DPL Ltd Ordinary shares of £1 each 50% Dormant
+Proportion Investment Description of holding held Nature of business Direct subsidiaries North West Electricity Networks Ordinary shares of £1 each 100% Financing company (Holdings) Ltd Indirect subsidiaries NWEN Group Ltd Ordinary shares of £1 each 100% Holding company NWEN Finance plc Ordinary shares of £1 each 100% Financing company North West Electricity Networks plc Ordinary shares of £1 each 100% Financing company Electricity North West Ltd Ordinary shares of 50p each 100% Energy distribution ENW Capital Finance plc Ordinary shares of £1 each 100% Financing company ENW Finance plc Ordinary shares of £1 each 100% Financing company Electricity North West Number 1 Company Ltd Ordinary shares of £1 each 100% Dormant ENW (ESPS) Pensions Trustees Ltd Ordinary shares of £1 each 100% Dormant Joint venture Nor.Web DPL Ltd (dissolved in year) Ordinary shares of £1 each 50% Dormant

-There have been no changes to these shareholdings during the year and the address of the registered office of the investments above is Borron Street, Stockport, SK1 2JD, with the exception of Nor.Web DPL Limited whose registered office is 304 Bridgewater Place, Birchwood Park, Warrington, WA3 6XG.
+There have been no changes to these shareholdings during the year, with the exception of Nor.Web DPL Ltd that was dissolved in February 2022; there was no gain or loss on dissolution.
+The address of the registered office of the investments above is Borron Street, Stockport, SK1 2JD, with the exception of Nor.Web DPL Ltd whose registered office is 304 Bridgewater Place, Birchwood Park, Warrington, WA3 6XG.